nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Wrong number," she said briefly and smiled that smile again.

 He sat down and put his arms on the table and leaned forward as she drew back in surprise.
-He spoke very gravely, and his voice, though low, suffered no loss of clarity by reason of the bedlam 'round about; indeed the merry confusion seemed to lend them a certain seclusion.
+He spoke very gravely, and his voice, though low, suffered no loss of clarity by reason of the bedlam &rsquo;round about; indeed the merry confusion seemed to lend them a certain seclusion.

 "Listen, Long Distance---who you kiddin'?"